Creating Processes

 6. If you want to create a grouped action, you can optionally enter a group name in the Dependency Group field.
 When an action is grouped, all tasks with the same value in their associated actions’ Dependency Group field must be completed before the action is executed.

-Please note: When an end user completes a task with a grouped action but they have not completed all the necessary predecessor tasks, a message will inform them that the action has not been completed and will list the tasks that are still outstanding.
+Please note: When an end user completes a task with a grouped action but has not completed all necessary predecessor tasks, a message will inform them that the action has not been completed and list the outstanding tasks.

 7. Click Save to finalize the creation of the action.